lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 We model measurement as an operation that takes one qubit and outputs one purely classical bit[^disappear].
+In the circuit formalism, measurements are often implicitly added at the end of every qubit.
+If we wish to make them explicit or add them elsewhere in the circuit, we must introduce a graphical representation for the classical bit of data that is produced by the measurement.
+The field has adopted the double wire for this (SVG db-wire), even though a "half" wire would arguably have been more appropriate to reflect the reduced information density relative to quantum wires.
+Ladies and gentlemen, I present to you, the measurement box:

 [^disappear]: Where did the qubit go?
 It turns out that all the information that is contained in a qubit post measurement is also contained in the classical bit of output data---it is therefore redundant and renders the qubit useless.
 In our model wee therefore bundle measurement and qubit discard into one operation.

+{{< mermaid >}}
+graph LR
+  psi --> measurement --> bit
+{{< /mermaid >}}

+### Measurements as first class citizens

+It is very tempting to our feeble classical brains---and admittedly we just did it ourselves in the previous paragraphs---to view measurements as merely a readout operation; an auxiliary operation that we are forced to perform at the end of a computation for operative reasons.
+This could not be further from the truth!
+In many ways, measurements are just as powerful tools as any other quantum operation---if not more so!

+One eye-opening perspective on this is the field of _measurement-based quantum computing_ (MBQC).
+Raussendorf and Briegel showed indeed that arbitrary quantum computations can be reproduced in the MBQC framework using only some resource quantum states that can be prepared ahead of time and measurements!
+In other words, given entangled qubits, measurements are all you need to perform quantum operations.

+We will not explore MBQC further in this chapter
+(nor in this thesis, for that matter)---rather we will use this as a motivation to explore further what we can achieve with measurements.
+We have so far spared you from any mathematical alphabet soup.
+As we start discussing more concrete constructions of quantum computations, some basic linear algebra and conventions around notation will become unavoidable.

+{{% hint info %}}
+**Dirac formalism**.
+Quantum states are nearly unanimously written using _kets_: instead of referring to a quantum state as
+$\psi$, we write it wrapped in special brackets as $\ket{\psi}$.
+This notation is also used when referring to the 0 and 1 states of qubits, written $\ket{0}$ and $\ket{1}$.

+Several states can be joined and considered together, as one overall state.
+This is expressed using the tensor $\otimes$ symbol:
+$\ket{\psi_1} \otimes \ket{\psi_2}$ is the joint system of
+$\ket{\psi_1}$ and $\ket{\psi_2}$.
+When the states in question are all explicitly qubit states, we use the shorthand binary notation
+$\ket{0} \otimes \ket{1} \otimes \ket{0} = \ket{010}$.

+We will introduce more notation along the way.
+{{% /hint %}}

+With this out of the way, let us look in more details at the first smart use of measurements: the block-encoding technique.
+Consider the following scenario: you would like to perform an operation
+$A$ on an arbitrary
+quantum state $\ket{\psi}$.
+Now, there are unfortunately many cases where implementing $A$ as a quantum circuit made of primitive gates that can be executed on hardware is very expensive[^impossible].
+[^impossible]: or outright impossible, in cases where $A$ is not a unitary linear operation, for example.

+However, what we can always do is express $A$ as a matrix of dimensions
+$2^n \times 2^n$, where $n$ is the number of qubits in the state $\ket{\psi}$.
+Then, there is a neat trick that we can sometimes apply: instead of trying to execute $A$, we enlarge the matrix to a bigger $\tilde{A}$:
+$$\tilde{A} =
+\begin{pmatrix}
+A & G_1\\
+G_2 & G_3\\
+\end{pmatrix}
+$$
+where $G_1, G_2$ and $G_3$ are garbage matrices that we do not care about, but should combine into a matrix $\tilde{A}$ that we know how to execute on a quantum computer.
+Quantum computations must be matrices with a row and column number that is a power of two; so at a minimum, $\tilde{A}$ must be of size
+$2^{n+1} \times 2^{n+1}$, i.e. be a computation on $n + 1$ qubits.

 ### Quantum teleportation